Coder-RD/SQL-Challenge/README.md

 ### 💡 Key Concept

-The **Weather Observation Station 14** challenge focuses on finding the greatest value of `LAT_N` from the `STATION` table that is less than the given limit.
+The **Weather Observation Station 14** challenge focuses on finding the greatest value of `LAT_N` from the `STATION` table that satisfies the given condition.

-The resulting value needs to be **rounded to 4 decimal places**.
+The resulting value is rounded to the required decimal places.

-### 🔑 SQL Concepts Used

-    MAX()
-    WHERE
-    ROUND()
-    SELECT

-### 🧠 How the Query Works

-1. `WHERE LAT_N < 137.2345` filters the latitude values below the given limit.
-2. `MAX(LAT_N)` finds the greatest latitude among the filtered values.
-3. `ROUND(..., 4)` rounds the result to four decimal places.
-4. The final result is returned as a single value.

-### 🔑 DB2 SQL Query

-    SELECT ROUND(MAX(LAT_N), 4)
-    FROM STATION
-    WHERE LAT_N < 137.2345;

 ### 🎯 Learning Outcome

-Through this challenge, I practiced how to:
+Through this challenge, I practiced:

-- Find the maximum value using `MAX()`.
+- Finding maximum values.
-- Filter numerical data using `WHERE`.
+- Filtering numerical data.
-- Round decimal values using `ROUND()`.
+- Using aggregate functions.
-- Work with latitude data.
+- Working with latitude data.
-- Combine aggregate functions with filtering.
-- Write SQL queries in a DB2 environment.
-- Improve numerical data analysis skills.
+- Rounding decimal values.
+- Solving SQL problems using DB2.

 ### 📂 Files Added